psikoo/lichessEncrypter/README.md

 .\start.cmd {mode} {message}
 ```

-The only abailable mode is "message" and {message} can be any 29 or less character string.
+The only available mode is "message" and {message} can be any 29 or less character string.

 ```bash
 .\start.cmd message "Hello world!"